NetworkConfiguration/dhcpcd/BUILDING.md

 NOTE: in Gentoo at least, `sys-fs/udev` as provided by systemd leaks memory `sys-fs/eudev`, the fork of udev does not and as such is recommended.

+## crypto
+dhcpcd ships with some cryptographic routines taken from various upstreams.
+These are routinely monitored and try to be as up to date as possible.
+You can optionally configure dhcpcd with `--with-openssl` to use libcrypto to use these instead.
+This is not enabled by default, even if libcrypto is found because libcrypto generally lives in /usr and dhcpcd in /sbin which could be a separate filesystem.

 ## Importing into another source control system
 To import the full sources, use the import target.